 - Giveaways

-What to bring: Sturdy boots/closed-toed shoes that can get muddy, long pants that you may want to roll up and can get dirty, layers, sunglasses, sun protection, work gloves (if you have them), a full reusable water bottle, and any special snacks you may want.
+What to bring: Sturdy boots/closed-toed shoes (tall waterproof boots or waders if you have them), long pants that can get dirty, sunglasses, work gloves (if you have them), a full reusable water bottle, and any special snacks you may want.

 We provide: Project equipment, gloves and other safety gear, training, drinks, snacks, lunch and giveaways.

-Partners: Nevada Tahoe Conservation District and USDA Forest Service Lake Tahoe Basin Management Unit
+Partners: Nevada Tahoe Conservation District, USDA Forest Service Lake Tahoe Basin Management Unit, and Sierra Nevada Alliance